OpenClassrooms-Student-Center/alumnis/content/students/arthur44.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: devenir quantdeveloper
-short_description: j'ai énormémement de passions dont la composition musicale, le trading et la cinématographie et le hardware.
+short_description: j'ai énormémement de passions dont la MAO, le trading et la cinématographie et le hardware.

 # don't touch that
 template: students